 Hi, my name is Hafsa!

 I am a student at the University of South Florida pursuing a B.A. in Mass Communications with a minor in Psychology.
+I expect to graduate in May 2019.

 I was formerly a radio news intern for WUSF Public Media, Tampa Bay’s regional NPR affiliate station.
 I produced and cultivated news-worthy content for the website and conducted interviews and research for groundbreaking local stories.
 During my internship, I covered topics such as Hurricane Irma, March For Our Lives, and the Florida Legislature.
 Check out my experiences for all of my journalistic work!